rah9090/-Adversarial-AI-In-Medical-Imaging/README.md

-This repository follows a clean folder structure as expected by reviewers:
 - `Data/`: Raw and processed medical image datasets.
 - `src/`: Source code for preprocessing, model training, and evaluation.
 - `results/`: Contains performance tables, figures, and logs.